oppenlander/oppenlanderme/public/articles/rust-hermann-grid.md

 ![Herman 2](/images/resources/hermann/hermann-2.jpeg)

 ## Finishing up
 Hooray!
 We have a Hermann Gird with the proper illusion effect.
 To make this useful for a banner image, we need to increase the resolution.
 The current guidelines for twitter are for an image about 1500px by 500px.
-It will also be useful to center the image, so we'll also add an offset to the pixels to keep the edges balanced.

 For a more complete version, check out [my GitHub repo](https://github.com/oppenlander/rust-hermann-generator).
-It contains some extra goodies, like the ability to invert the colors.
+It contains some extra goodies, like the ability to invert the colors and choose the size.